| Running CuteMarksSome basics about how it worksCuteMarks is quite simple: Two tables are storing categories and link nodes

 strongly recommend to use the css mechanism to change this which is also

+natural to the WWW itself, of course.
 There're a number of fixed names for various styles you may use.
 If

 you alter the names, ok, you're on your own.
 Because you have to change